DexcTrack/dexctrack/README.md

 # dexctrack
 A program to graphically display information from Dexcom Continuous Glucose Monitor receivers.
-This runs using P ython, on Linux, MacOS, or Windows.
+This runs using Python on Linux, MacOS, or Windows.
 It has been tested with G5 and G6 receivers on Linux, MacOS High Sierra, and Windows 10.

 </br>